Days underwater, nights under stars.

 After swimming with whale sharks, humpback whales and all of Ningaloo Reef’s colourful creatures, you’re happy to reflect on this soul-filling experience.
 But the adventure doesn’t end when the sun goes down.

 At Sal Salis Ningaloo Reef, something really special happens at night.

 Have you ever seen a truly dark sky?
 Dark, as in, not one civilised light, in the middle of the desert, dark.
 You’re in for a surprise… a bucket lister, you didn’t even know existed.
 Sal Salis is situated in a designated Dark Sky area.

-Uninterrupted views of the Milky Way will be your backdrop to a candle-lit dinner.
-The soft glow of lanterns guides your way back to camp, as you soulfully experience the natural illumination of the stars.
+Uninterrupted views of the Milky Way will be your backdrop to your dinner.
+The soft glow of solar-lit lanterns guides your way back to camp, as you soulfully experience the natural illumination of the stars.

 Sheer beauty that, even after the longest day, will keep you awake and wide-eyed.

 Dark sky tourism is a small but growing trend.
 The majority of city and suburban dwellers hardly see any stars, let alone the Milky Way in majestic hi-resolution.